Maintenance is the largest expenseno one actually manages in real estate.

 - Details

-- Duplex · Unit A rented to the Chen family · Unit B owner-occupied
+- Duplex · Unit B leased to the Hernandez family · Unit A vacant, on-market

 - Equipment